National Defense Research Committee: NDRC research

 Under the chairmanship of Bush the NDRC created new laboratories, including the Radiation Laboratory at the Massachusetts Institute of Technology, which aided the development of radar, and the Underwater Sound Laboratory at New London, Connecticut, which developed sonar.
 The former grew to be the largest single activity of the NDRC.
 In the year of its autonomous existence, the NDRC received approximately $6,500,000 (out of a requested $10,000,000) for research.

-The NDRC's most important project eventually became the Manhattan Project—the full-scale project to produce nuclear weapons by the United States.
+One of the NDRC's important project eventually became the Manhattan Project—the full-scale project to produce nuclear weapons by the United States.
 An Advisory Committee on Uranium had been established to consider the feasibility of an atomic bomb as part of the National Bureau of Standards during 1939 as the result of the Einstein–Szilárd letter, but had not made significant progress.
 It was instructed in Roosevelt's June 15 letter to report to the NDRC and Bush, establishing the chain of command which would later result in the full-scale bomb project.
 During June 1940 Bush reorganized the Uranium Committee into a scientific body and eliminated military membership.
 No longer beholden to the military for funds, the NDRC had greater access to money for nuclear research.
 However, there was little impetus until the British MAUD Committee's findings were presented in 1941.

 Creation of the OSRD

-The increasing hostilities in Europe cause a desire to create a new organization which would supersede the NDRC and remedy some of the problems the NDRC was facing, in particular in converting scientific research into usable military technology ("development"), increased liaison between the different parts of military and civilian research in different government agencies, and creating a system for funding military medicine.
+The increasing hostilities in Europe caused a desire to create a new organization which would supersede the NDRC and remedy some of the problems the NDRC was facing, in particular in converting scientific research into usable military technology ("development"), increased liaison between the different parts of military and civilian research in different government agencies, and creating a system for funding military medicine.
 At Bush's insistence Roosevelt issued Executive Order No. 8807 on June 28, 1941, which established the Office of Scientific Research and Development.
 The NDRC technically still existed after the creation of the OSRD but its authority had been reduced from being able to actually fund research to becoming simply an advisory body to the OSRD.
 The NDRC ceased to exist officially after its last meeting on January 20, 1947.

 When it became the NDRC of the OSRD, the committee membership and structure was re-organized.
 The NDRC of the OSRD membership consisted of Conant (Chairman), Tolman (Vice-Chairman), Adams, Compton, and Jewett, along with the Commission of Patents (Coe until September 1945, and then Casper W. Ooms), and the representatives of the Army and Navy (which changed periodically).
 The Committee on Uranium was reorganized as the S-1 Section and it stopped being part of NDRC jurisdiction during December 1941.